zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Sergey says, “There is nothing poisonous or toxic i n this food.
 “Toxic” (toxic) is the same as poisonous.
 It contains some substance t hat will kill you or that will hurt you.
 It has something that will injure you or perhaps kill you.
 Sergey insists that there's nothing wrong with the food.
 He says, “I made it myself.”
 I made this food.

 Rachel said, “Did you make sure that the milk wasn’ t sour and that none of the ingredients were spoiled?”
 “Sour” (sour) here means  gone bad.
 When you have a food or a drink that is not eaten quickly enough, s ometimes it will go sour.
 It will go bad.
 It will “spoil” (spoil).
 Well, if you put m ilk out in the sun, eventually the milk will sour.
 It will change so that you can't ea t it, or drink it, rather, anymore.
 That’s what Rachel is asking Sergey, if he used mil k that was not sour and that none of the ingredients were spoiled.
 “Ingredients”  are the things you use to make a certain kind of food.
 So if you're making la sagna, an Italian food, you would have pasta and perhaps tomato sauce and veget ables and meat and cheese.
 These are ingredients for that particular d ish, that particular kind of food.
-Rachel is asking Sergey if he made sure that none o f the ingredients were spoiled.
+Rachel is asking Sergey if he made sure that none of the ingredients were spoiled.
 Remember “spoiled” means they’ve gone bad.
 We might say they're “rotten” (rotten).
 When you wait too long to eat a certain kind of food, it could spoil.
 It would no longer be able to be eaten.
 That ’s the idea.

 Rachel then says, “I'll probably die from botulism. ” “Botulism” (botulism) is a kind of food poisoning that can often kill you.
 It's cau sed by certain bacteria being in the food, things that shouldn’t be there, especiall y if you put them in a certain kind of can, or if something happens and the food s omehow gets this bacteria in it.
 It could kill you.
 It's a kind of food poisonin g.
 Well, that’s what Rachel says here, “I'll probably die from botulism.”